raitraidma/vagrant-ansible-docker-swarm/README.md

 Ansible's VM is created, so you do not have to install Ansible in your host machine.

-`key.private` and `key.public` are used to enable Ansible to connecto to other machines - you can generate you own key pair.
+`key.private` and `key.public` are used to enable Ansible to connect to other machines - you can generate you own key pair.

 ## Prerequisites
 * [VirtualBox](https://www.virtualbox.org/)